joelmaregina/Alura-Couse/README.md

-# Cloud Girls && ALURA COURSE
+# :girl: Cloud Girls && ALURA COURSE :computer:

 Repository created to store codes developed during Alura courses provided by the organizers and supporters of the "Cloud Girls" Meetup.